Barddo/ubuntu-based-pos-install/README.md

-# ubuntu-based-pos-install
+# Ubuntu based post installation
-Post installation script of Linux Ubuntu and derivatives for personal use.
+### Post installation script of Linux Ubuntu and derivatives for personal use.
+Pretty simple to run it.
+At the root of the project run:

+`sudo bash ubuntuPosInstall.sh`